Employer of Record in Egypt

 The process of terminating an employee depends on the type of contract and the agreement in place:

-Definite Contract: Ends on the contract's specified date.
-The employee gets paid for their last month, PTO, and notice period (if mentioned).
+Definite Ends on the contract's specified date Final month's salary, unused PTO, notice period (if specified)

 If an employer wants to fire an employee, they must go to a committee at the Ministry of Manpower and Migration, which has 15 days to decide.
 If the employee disagrees with the termination or the compensation package, they can challenge it in court.